-An introduction to ethical theory and issues such as truth-in-advertising, product liability, affirmative action, employer and employee rights and duties, whistle blowing, and corporate responsibility.
+An introduction to ethical theory and issues such as truth in advertising, product liability, affirmative action, employer and employee rights and duties, whistle blowing, and corporate responsibility.
+Every 2-3 years.
+3 Credits

-PH 133 Social and Political Ethics
+PH-133 Social and Political Ethics LASC Categories: HBS, TLC, DAC

-LASC-Human Behavior and Social Processes; Thought, Language, and Culture; Diversity Across the Curriculum Investigates major social and political theories and their applications to selected problems of justice.
-Typically offered every two years.
-3 credits.
+Investigates major social and politicl theories and their applications to selected problems of justice.
+Every 2-3 years.
+3 Credits

-PH 150 Women in Western Ideas
+PH-150 Women in Western Ideas LASC Categories: HBS, TLC, DAC

-LASC-Human Behavior and Social Processes; Thought, Language, and Culture; Diversity Across the Curriculum Investigates the concept of "woman" from ancient Greece to the present.
+Investigates the concept of "woman" from ancient Greece to the present.